 This course will provide fundamentals of video production, including the techniques and aesthetics of shooting, lighting, and editing.
 Students will be introduced to video camera operation, camera stabilization, audio control, and proper lighting techniques for the best visual impact.
 All units of study will be hands-on experiences using digital video equipment to include storyboarding, script development, directing, and production techniques for various platforms.
 The remaining focus of the class is dedicated to computer based video editing.
 Using PremierPro, students will be developing their skills in editing focusing on color grading, timing, and continuity.

 PREREQUISITE: None

 ASSESSMENTS UTILIZED: Project-based

 SUMMER ASSIGNMENT: None

-VIDEO PRODUCTION II COURSE #: 611 CREDIT: 1
+VIDEO PRODUCTION II

+COURSE #: 611

+CREDIT: 1

 COURSE DESCRIPTION:

 Video Production II will give students the chance to creatively stretch the limits of their basic filming and editing skills while utilizing more advanced videography techniques for production.
 They will become more skilled in the studio through the use of 4K Pan Tilt Zoom cameras, soundboards, and teleprompter software.
 There will be a focus on developing the story behind their productions. using a 3 act structure for each production package, no matter the length of the reel.
 Students will explore and experience each role within our POB News production crew.
 These productions will be edited using leading industry editing software like PremierPro and After Effects.
 Students will be required to work in various production roles both in front of and behind the camera in both individual and collaborative work settings.

 PREREQUISITE: Successful completion of Video Production I

 ASSESSMENTS UTILIZED: Project-based

 SUMMER ASSIGNMENT: None

 HOMEWORK: Homework will be assigned and checked on a regular basis.

+COLLEGE VIDEO PRODUCTION

 COURSE #: 612

 CREDIT: 1

-COLLEGE VIDEO PRODUCTION

 COURSE DESCRIPTION:

 This culminating Video Production class is designed to support students with a passion to work in the multimedia industry.
 Students will focus on their personal portfolio development.
 Program styles include documentary, educational, live broadcasting, and dramatic video production.
 This course builds on the skills developed in Video I and II classes.
 There is a strong emphasis on pre production, advanced audio production, advanced visual storytelling, lighting techniques, film/television analysis, and media literacy.
-Students may pursue college credit for this course through the Long Island University (LIU) High School Honors Program (3 credits - \$290).
 PREREQUISITE: Successful completion of Video Production II ASSESSMENTS UTILIZED: Individual productions, feature production, exams and research.
 SUMMER ASSIGNMENT: None HOMEWORK: Homework will be assigned and checked on a regular basis.
 For more information, refer to pages 15 and 16 of the Curriculum Guide.
-COURSE #: 614-1 CREDIT: 1 COURSE DESCRIPTION:
+DESIGN & DRAWING FOR PRODUCTION COURSE #: 614-1 CREDIT: 1 COURSE DESCRIPTION:

-DESIGN & DRAWING FOR PRODUCTION

 This course emphasizes creative problem-solving and technical drawing using Autodesk Inventor and fabrication of student design projects.
 Students explore principles of engineering, physics, and material processing while enjoying a "hand-on" experience.
 Students will be utilizing tools and machines to complete projects.
 This course can be used to meet the one credit Art requirement for graduation.
 This is for the student that has a passion to work with the Robotics Team and/or Mechanical Engineering.

 PREREQUISITE: None

 ASSESSMENTS UTILIZED: Projects - computer generated drawings, working models, and class participation.
-Exams: unit exams and quizzes; notebooks, and work logs.
+Exams: unit exams and guizzes; notebooks, and work logs.

 SUMMER ASSIGNMENT: None

 HOMEWORK: Homework will be assigned and checked on a regular basis.

+ROBOTICS

-ROBOTICS COURSE #: 617 CREDIT: 1
+COURSE #: 617

+CREDIT: 1

 COURSE DESCRIPTION: